Select a province & language

 Regenerative Braking

-Takes kinetic energy involved in slowing down the vehicle, and converts it into electricity to top up your battery, prolonging battery range
+Takes kinetic energy involved in slowing down the vehicle and converts it into electricity to top up your battery, helping to prolong battery range.

 Plug-in Charging